Eve-Ramat/alx-system_engineering-devops/0x02-shell_redirections/README.md

 **find . -type d ! -path .  | wc -l**
 a script that counts the number of directories and sub-directories in the current directory.

+**ls -t .  | head**
+a script that displays the 10 newest files in the current directory.